-This article describes changes to the readme file for Microsoft SQL Server 2005.
+Changes to the readme file for SQL Server 2005

 SQL Server 2005 Setup fails on a computer that is running Windows Server 2003 Service Pack 1 or a later version Windows Server 2003 if the DCOM Server Process Launcher service is not startedYou install SQL Server 2005 on Windows Server 2003 Service Pack 1 (SP1) or a later version of Windows Server 2003.
 If the DCOM Server Process Launcher service (DCOMLAUNCH) is not started, you receive an error message that resembles the following: